EvilGenius13/AzerothContainers/README.md

 # AzerothContainers

 A portainer like application for managing docker containers with a simple UI.
+> [!WARNING]
+> The current Dockerfile uses root permissions to connect to the docker daemon.
+This is not secure and will be changed in a future period.

 ## Roadmap

+### Security
+- [X] Remove root access for group access method
+- [X] Add authentication

 ### Containers
 - [X] Can see all containers
 - [X] Can see specific container